Jim McDowell: Other roles

 McDowell has served as chair on a range of boards, including the Australian Nuclear Science and Technology Organisation, where he was appointed deputy chair in March 2014.
 He was also chair of private company Total Construction Pty Ltd, and non-executive director of public companies Codan, Austal, and Micro – X.

 In 2015, McDowell was a member of the Expert Advisory Panel on the Future Submarine Competitive Evaluation Process, formed by the Australian Government.
 McDowell's contract was valued at for 50 days' work, and included travel expenses.
 Concern was expressed regarding the remuneration for the advisory panel members by independent senator Nick Xenophon.

 In 2017, McDowell was appointed as a director of the Adelaide Football Club.
 His term expired in March 2020.

 McDowell was a director of the RAA, and has been a member of the Australian Strategic Policy Institute council and the council of governors at St. Peter's College.

 Honours

-On 24 April 2019 McDowell was awarded an honorary doctorate by the University of South Australia.
+In 2019, McDowell was awarded an honorary doctorate by the University of South Australia.

+On 8 June 2026, McDowell was appointed as an Officer of the Order of Australia (AO) for distinguished service to public administration, to the defence capability industry, to science and technology, and to education governance.